cookpad/kuroko2/docs/user_guide.md

 - Mail
 - Slack
-- Hipchat
 - Webhook

 ### Notifications Frequency Options

 You can configurable notifications frequency.

-#### Notify all event to Slack/Hipchat/Webhook
+#### Notify all event to Slack/Webhook

-If you enable this option, Kuroko2 notifies all events by Slack/Hipchat/Webhook (except Email) that jobs state is changed, Events is below.
+If you enable this option, Kuroko2 notifies all events by Slack/Webhook (except Email) that jobs state is changed, Events is below.

 - The job is launched